HoytWen/CCMDR/README.md

-# Clinical Connectivity Mapping For Drug Repositioning
+# CCMDR
+Source code of paper "Clinical connectivity map for drug repurposing: using laboratory results to bridge drugs and diseases"
 ## 1. Introduction
-This repository contains source code for paper “”

 In this paper, we propose a drug repositioning framework to discover the new indications of existing drugs from electronic clinical information, including National Health and Nutrition Examination Survey (NHANES) and Electronic Healthy Records (EHR).